Cost guide

 What commonly changes the answer

-• Spot repair and full replacement are not the same decision.
+• Spot repair, trenchless, and full replacement should not be compared as if they solve the same problem.

 Questions to ask next

-1. How much of this quote is excavation and restoration?
+1. How much of this quote is actual pipe work versus excavation and restoration?

 These pages usually answer the next decision users have after this one.